nichoth/cor/src/_pages/home.md

   * Consultation
   * Home-funeral
   * Green funeral
+consultation: >-
+  Let’s start the conversation.
+Schedule an initial 30 minute phone call or Zoom call for free.

+  Offering virtual end-of-life services to human beings of all ages, beliefs, and life expressions.
 featured-image: /uploads/35_daisies-3.png
 ---
 My role is to help you die with grace and diginity.
 More things straight and to the point go here.
 Together, we will develop and end of life plan that honors your values and resources.
 Relieve stress for your loved ones.
 Ecetera ecetera.